CZ-NIC/knot-resolver/doc/build.rst

    "-pie", "**enabled**", "enables ASLR for kresd (disable with ``make HARDENING=no``)" "RELRO", "**enabled**", "full [#]_"

-You can also disable ELF hardening when it's unsupported with ``make HARDENING=no``.
+You can also disable linker hardening when it's unsupported with ``make HARDENING=no``.

 .. [#] See `checksec.sh <http://www.trapkit.de/tools/checksec.html>`_